 A fun film festival programming assignment that encouraged us to make connections between director Mike Leigh’s work and another director of our choice!

 The films of acclaimed British director Mike Leigh have continuously reflected and lamented this very human condition.
 Lauded most for his realistic rendering of complex, three-dimensional characters that he achieves through rigorous and extensive improvisation rehearsals with his actors, Leigh has consistently challenged traditional good/evil binaries that define mainstream cinema.
-In doing so, all his films – from overtly comedic historical biopics (Topsy-Turvy) to slice-of-life domestic dramas (Secrets & Lies, Another Year) – attempt to dig deeper into their characters’ inner lives; to deconstruct his characters’ noisy, imperfect surfaces to reveal their desperate desire to connect.
+In doing so, all his films – from overtly comedic historical biopics (Topsy-Turvy) to slice-of-life domestic dramas (Secrets & Lies, Another Year) – attempt to dig deeper into their characters’ noisy, imperfect surfaces to reveal their desperate desire to connect.

-Together, these two deeply empathetic filmmakers’ works observe (occasionally, providing solutions to) the varied ways in which people, both male, and female, try to express their desire to connect.
+Together, these two deeply empathetic filmmakers’ works observe the varied ways in which people, both male, and female, try to express their desire to connect.

 4th July 2021